 And then Jesus was raised just as the Gospels say.

-So, with a little investigation, an alleged error in the Gospels concerning the resurrection can be laid to rest.
+So, with a little investigation, this alleged error in the Gospels concerning the resurrection can be laid to rest, as all of the apparent contradictions in the Gospels can.
 The Bible is absolutely trustworthy and it proves to be so the more we investigate it.
 For more of these kinds of resolutions to apparent contradictions in the Bible, see our "Bible Difficulties" page.

 Now, some of you brothers and sisters in the faith are probably saying, “Now hold on here a second Charlie before you go signing off.
 Are you saying we shouldn’t celebrate on Good Friday?”

 Absolutely not.
 I think we should celebrate what God accomplished through Christ’s crucifixion every day.
 If your church is having a Good Friday service, go and be blessed.
 Give the Lord the praise and thanks He is due.
 But give thanks to Him on Thursday and on Saturday and on Tuesday, etc.